seanbaxter/circle/comprehension/comprehension.md

 Dynamic pack expressions must be expanded, and the loci of these expansions occur in _dynamic pack consumers_.
 The evolution plans of Circle involve adding composible dynamic pack generates and dynamic pack consumers, creating a multiplicative increase in language capability.

 Whenever a dynamic pack is used, the pack must be expanded with the ellipsis token.
-These points of expansion are called _loci_, and currently are supported by three consumers: list comprehensions, fold expressions and expansion expressions.
+These points of expansion are called _loci_, and currently are supported by four consumers: list comprehensions, fold expressions, expansion expressions and braced initializers.

 [**locus.cxx**](locus.cxx)
 ```cpp